ARM-software/psa-api/doc/storage/appendix/sra.rst

   However, the communication between the Storage Service and the Storage Medium is observable by other partitions and any other means as any data sent in plain text can be observed.
 Therefore, the Storage Service is responsible for  `SG.CONFIDENTIALITY`.

-  The Storage Service and the Storage Medium are jointly responsible for protecting the assets required to authorize commands Attacks on the Storage Service that expose these assets are in scope.
+  The Storage Service and the Storage Medium are jointly responsible for protecting the assets required to authorize commands.
+Attacks on the Storage Service that expose these assets are in scope.

   An example of this deployment model is the use of an RPMB memory block.